trustoverip/tswg-trust-registry-protocol/specification/v2/core/identifiers.md

 The following requirements apply to all identifiers defined in this section:

-1. The identifier MUST be represented as a single string conforming to [IETF RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986) \[TODO—normative reference\].
+1. The identifier MUST be represented as a single string conforming to [IETF RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986).
 2. For globally unique identifiers, it is RECOMMENDED to use a [verifiable identifier](https://glossary.trustoverip.org/#term:verifiable-identifier) such as a W3C Decentralized Identifier (DID), a KERI autonomic identifier (AID), or an HTTPS URL so their authenticity can be verified by any relying party.

-For additional assurance, it is RECOMMENDED to use multi-anchoring of identifiers as defined by the IETF [High Assurance DIDs using DNS specification](https://www.ietf.org/archive/id/draft-carter-high-assurance-dids-with-dns-03.html) \[TODO-normative reference\] or the work of the ToIP [High Assurance Verifiable Identifiers Task Force](https://lf-toip.atlassian.net/wiki/spaces/HOME/pages/32473104/High+Assurance+VID+Task+Force+HAVID?atlOrigin=eyJpIjoiMWJkOTU4MjI5NTdhNGU0ZTlhMmI3MGRlNWYwNmVmMGQiLCJwIjoiYyJ9) \[TODO-informative reference\].
+For additional assurance, it is RECOMMENDED to use multi-anchoring of identifiers as defined by the IETF [High Assurance DIDs using DNS specification](https://www.ietf.org/archive/id/draft-carter-high-assurance-dids-with-dns-03.html) or the work of the ToIP [High Assurance Verifiable Identifiers Task Force](https://lf-toip.atlassian.net/wiki/spaces/HOME/pages/32473104/High+Assurance+VID+Task+Force+HAVID?atlOrigin=eyJpIjoiMWJkOTU4MjI5NTdhNGU0ZTlhMmI3MGRlNWYwNmVmMGQiLCJwIjoiYyJ9).

 ::: note